Top of the page

-Pressure from lifting, straining, or coughing can tear the weak area, causing the hernia to bulge and be painful.
+Pressure when your child lifts, strains, or coughs can tear the weak area.
+This can cause the hernia to bulge and hurt.

 Babies and young children are more likely to have tissue get trapped in a hernia.
 If your child has a hernia, he or she may need surgery to repair it.